19 December 2008

 All you need a computer with internet access with Flash software installed.

-free event (get the free message, right?), go to:
+For more details and registration for this free event (get the free message, right?), go to:

 http://grants.nih.gov/grants/olaw/e-seminars.htm